Code-Institute-Submissions/milestone-project-1-cv-website/README.md

-# Karina Finegan Online CV/Portfolio
+# **Karina Finegan Online CV/Portfolio**

 ## Code Institute - First Milestone Project: *User Centric Frontend Development.*

 This website was developed to showcase my professional resume in an efficient and appealing online format.
 The key idea is for the website to act as a dual purpose calling card.
 Firstly it provides a lot of the information that would be contained in a traditional CV, and secondly it in itself works as testament to my ability to design and create static websites.
 The feeling and tone of the website is intended to be a blend of professionalism and creativity.
 I wanted to build a clean dark-toned site that displayed the required information in a pleasing and interesting way with a strong emphasis on excellent UX and accessibility.
-The website's primary goal is to help secure employment in web development for its primary stakeholder (me).
+The website's primary goal is to help secure employment in web development for its primary stakeholder (myself).

 ## [View the Live Website Here](https://kairosity.github.io/milestone-project-1-cv-website)

 ---
-## UX
+# UX

 - There are two target users: Employers & Recruiters.
-- They are mostly targeted the same way.
-Except most recruiters will be less interested in site content and technical details and perhaps more interested in having a CV to download, take-away and pass on.
+- They targeted much the same way.
+Except that most recruiters will be less interested in site content and technical details and perhaps more interested in having a CV to download, take-away and pass on.
 - Employers are more likely to want to browse the online resume and particularly the connected social accounts.

-### User Stories
+## User Stories

-#### Project Developer
+#### *Project Developer*

 As the sole developer and contributor to this project, my goal for this website is that it helps me futher my aim of securing employment in web development.
 My vested interest in creating an excellent user experience is thus rather deep.

-#### Tech Recruiters
+#### *Tech Recruiters*

 * As a recruiter for a large firm, I am always looking for new talent to send my clients.